DevOps-MBSE/AaC/docs/source/project_documentation/home_page_index.rst

 and produce artifacts from it.
 The CLI has an extensible command library that currently contains commands that can verify syntax and patterns, generate code and produce static reports.

-The entire AaC product is extensible so you can use only the features you want.
+The entire AaC product is extensible.
 AaC is purposefully small.
 Additional functionality is achieved through installing plugins.
+The plugin architecture allows you choice of functionallity so you can use only the features you want.

 The Graphical User Interface
 ----------------------------